jacksleight/statamic-memberbox/README.md

 ## Licencing

-Statamic MemberBox is not free software.
+Statamic Memberbox is not free software.
 You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/memberbox) to use it in production.

 <!-- /statamic:hide -->